SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The server should provide burst size at the beginning of the burst to allow the scheduler to reserve sufficient resources (and avoid having too few resources that may lead to a tail drop).
 Application servers that are not able to reliably estimate the burst size at the beginning of a burst should not provide any information about the burst.

+REQ-BURST-INDICATOR: Client indicates this flow's maximum burst to ISP, and ISP agrees it can handle that burst size.  (but what does ISP router do with the burst?
+Needs to be described above!)

 ### Packet Loss Detection {#loss}